emmt/EasyFITS.jl/README.md

 ```

 In other words, FITS files behave as vectors of HDUs with 1-based integer
 indices but can also be indexed by strings.
+A string is considered to match the
+name of a HDU if it is equal to any of the values of the header keywords
+`XTENSION`, `EXTNAME`, or `HDUNAME`.
+For the primary HDU, `XTENSION` is assumed
+to be `"IMAGE"` in this context.

 Note that indexation by name yields the next matching HDU.
 To rewind the search
 of HDUs by their names, just call `seekstart(file)`.
 This makes easy to travel